-So, you will get to sharpen up your skills but also the list of product reviews/freebies that brands what to get us to talk about – these will be yours to play with and keep.
+Not only can you sharpen up your future posts, but you could get access to the list of product reviews/freebies that brands want us to talk about.
+These will be yours to play with and keep.

 You’ll be part of a national band of brothers, a digital dad’s army ready to have your back when you need us.

-We’ll also support your pitches for when you want to try interview your musical heroes/review days’ outs etc. We have already conducted several these, including:
+We’ll also support your pitches for when you want to try interview your musical heroes/review days out etc. We have already conducted several these, including:

 - Norman Jay